dcsil/CSC491/assignments/README.md

 #### Requirements for Participation

 **Students are required to comment on the "Participation" assignment on the Learn Software app**.
-It must include:
+It must include a paragraph outlining:
 - An overview of the work they did for all team projects and assignments
 - An overview of work other CSC491/2600 students did for the CSC491/2600 assignments
 - A general sentiment if you think the work was split fairly

 _This entry is private and only the teaching staff can see it_.
-Participation will be marked at half marks (for lessons and discussions) if this comment is not provided.
+Participation will be marked at half marks (for lessons and discussions) if this comment is not provided (e.g. -4.5% on the course final).

 **Team Principles**